Hearing to Translate: The Effectiveness of Speech Modality Integration into LLMs: Results

-Across the { \GenericCat{}} benchmarks, a consistent picture emerges: cascaded systems remain difficult to beat.
-They typically outperform\footnote{According to \citet{kocmi-etal-2024-navigating}, a difference of 2 xCOMET points corresponds to 90\% agreement by human annotators.} current SpeechLLMs and SFMs, with \voxtral\ standing out as the only SpeechLLM that reliably closes---and often overturns---the gap with best-performing cascades built on Gemma3 or Tower+.
-SFMs generally lag behind, and most SpeechLLMs struggle to match strong SFM baselines (Whisper, Seamless).
+Aggregated \cometstrict\ are presented in \cref{tab:overall-res}, while aggregated \metricxstrict\ in Appendix \ref{app:overall-other-metrics}.
+Across the { \GenericCat{}} benchmarks, a consistent picture emerges: cascaded systems remain difficult to outperform but some SpeechLLMs are closing the gap.
+Cascades outperform\footnote{According to \citet{kocmi-etal-2024-navigating}, a difference of 2 xCOMET corresponds to 90\% agreement by humans.} most SpeechLLMs and SFMs, with \voxtral\ and \qwenomni\ standing out as the only SpeechLLMs that reliably close---and sometimes overturn---the gap with best-performing cascades.
+SFMs generally lag behind, and most SpeechLLMs struggle to match strong SFMs such as Whisper, and Seamless.
 OWSM performs worst as a standalone SFM, while, in combination with LLMs, it is able to recover most of its gap, indicating a poor language model ability.
-Overall, the strongest average results come from Canary and Whisper paired with Aya, followed by \voxtral, which are also the largest cascades and SpeechLLM in our evaluation.
+Overall, the strongest average results come from Canary and Whisper paired with Aya, \qwenomni\ and \voxtral, which are also the largest cascades and SpeechLLMs in our evaluation.

 In the { \GenderCat{}} category, most models exhibit relatively small gender gaps (\gendergap from 0.9 to –2.4 on FLEURS), except OWSM, which is skewed toward male speakers.
 Gaps tend to be slightly larger when translating from English than into English.
-No single paradigm dominates: the smallest gaps are reached by OWSM+Gemma3, \voxtral, \seamless, and Whisper+Aya.
+No single paradigm dominates: the smallest gaps are reached by OWSM+Gemma3, \qwenomni, \voxtral, \seamless, and Whisper+Aya.
 By contrast, WinoST exposes substantially larger F1 gaps.
 While SpeechLLMs like \qwenaudio\ and \phimultimodal\ show high disparities, bias in cascades is contingent on the choice of LLM, indicating that gender bias stems primarily from the text-generation module rather than the speech module: pairing ASR modules with \gemma\ results in substantial gaps, whereas using a specialized translation model like \tower\ significantly mitigates this disparity.